 Heavy pollution and environmental factors such as the sun, the stress of balancing work and family life, along with unhealthy eating habits, healthy skin has become an elusive concept for us.
 Most of us complain about acne, uneven skin tone, blemishes and pimples.
-Makeup can hide them, but a healthy diet keeps them at bay.
+Makeup can hide them and the beauty treatments with laser IPL machine can improve the skin texture but a healthy diet keeps them at bay.
 If we can modify our diet by including organic foods and following the basic cleansing, toning and moisturising regime, it is possible to acquire healthy skin.

 Organic foods have exploded in popularity over the last two decades and are considered as a healthier option over the conventional food, especially for healthy skin.
 Organic food means the food that has been grown or farmed without the use of artificial chemicals, hormones, antibiotics or genetically modified organisms.
 Organic food is also free from additives, artificial colouring or flavouring.

 As compared to conventional foods, organic foods are free from additives and contain more nutrients.
 Organic food is rich in antioxidants and certain micronutrients.
 An antioxidant is a molecule which prohibits the oxidation of other molecules in the body.
 The human body naturally produces free radicals and antioxidants neutralise the body by removing the free radicals.
 Antioxidants are essential as they slow down cell damage and boost healthy skin.
 Antioxidants reverse the effects of ageing, reduce wrinkles and scars and has anti-inflammatory properties.

 Organic food is also rich in zinc, which is one of the most important minerals for healthy skin.
 Zinc increase regeneration of skin cells and strengthens cell membranes.
 Zinc, when combined with Vitamin C, helps to maintain collagen levels and thus boosts healthy skin.